amperity/amperity-docs/amperity_reference/source/data_tables.rst

           :start-after: .. term-stitch-qa-start
           :end-before: .. term-stitch-qa-end

        Stitch QA activities rely on a series of tables: :ref:`data-tables-unified-coalesced`, :ref:`data-tables-unified-scores`, :ref:`data-tables-detailed-examples`, :ref:`data-tables-unified-preprocessed-raw`, :ref:`data-tables-unified-changes-clusters`, and :ref:`data-tables-unified-changes-pks`.
-These tables are the basis for the |stitch_qa| process ; the use of any specific table will vary from tenant to tenant.
+These tables are the basis for the |stitch_qa| process; the use of any specific table will vary from tenant to tenant.
 Together they provide visibility into how Amperity grouped (or did not group) individual customer records to a single Amperity ID.

    * - AmpIQ